 - The standard required documents for a Spain visa, which are required for every visa type.

 - The Spain visa specific requirements, which are required depending on the visa type you are applying for.

 You can get a full list of the required documents for a Spain visa here.

-The Spanish Long-stay visas are also known as the National Visas, or D-Visas.
-With a long-stay visa you can travel to the country and remain there for a period longer than three months, as specified in your visa sticker.
+If you want to go to Spain to With a long-stay visa you can travel to the country and remain there for a period longer than three months, as specified in your visa sticker.
 Depending on the long-stay visa you get, you may be permitted to work or study in Spain.